 - Academic and PE Uniform: Available for purchase and wearing by students Term 1, 2022

 - Summer Sports: Available for purchase and wearing for Summer sports Term 4, 2022

-- Current families will have a two-year transition period from the beginning of Term 1, 2022 until the end of Term 4, 2023 to transition to a new uniform.
+- The current uniform will be progressively phased out from the beginning of Term 1, 2022 until the end of Term 4, 2023.

 As expected, moving from the old to the new is not an easy process.
 The COVID19 pandemic could still influence our final timeline.
 We will keep our community well-informed of this transition.